Sílvio Ferraz

 Sílvio Ferraz (born 1959 in São Paulo) is a Brazilian contemporary composer.

 His works have been performed in Brazil and abroad.
-In 1993 he received two commissions from the British Council when he had the opportunity to work with The Nash Ensemble and The Smith Quartet.
+In 1993 he received two commissions from the British Council when he had the opportunity to work with the Nash Ensemble and the Smith Quartet.
 In 1994 two works are performed by Ensemble Contrechamps.
-His works have also been played by Arditti StringQuartet, Champs d’Action, Iktus Ensemble and Taller de Musica Contemporanea de Chile.
+His works have also been played by Arditti String Quartet, Champs d’Action, Iktus Ensemble and Taller de Musica Contemporanea de Chile.
 Among those ensembles that played his pieces are the Brazilian Grupo Novo Horizonte, Duo Diálogos, Camerata Aberta, Orquestra Municipal de São Paulo, Coral do Estado de São Paulo.